RobinMeow/Gemeinschaftskochbuch/api/README.md

 > Please note that when using the local containerized API version in the development environment, MongoDB will not function at all.
 > This is because the Dockerfile **does not** install MongoDB locally within the container.

+Go To Production:

+1. Run `docker-compose build` and push your docker image to a public repository (I have used Docker HUB for this application) `docker push username/repositoryname`
+2. Go to Google Cloud Run, create a service.
+3. Enter a Service name.
+For example, let's name it `gkb-api-service`.
+4. Select a region that is geographically close to your users.
+I recommend selecting Price Tier 1, if you want to stay free.
+(This can raise up costs, as google should have pointed out to you already by now.
+If, and only if you usage is to high, really high.
+Also I recieved a mail, assuring me, that google will rather than billing me, stop the service, and I still need to upgrade my Billing Acount to be billed.)
+5. Provide the container image URL in the following format: `docker.io/username/repository:latest`.
+6. Ingress control -> `All`
+7. Authentication -> `Allow unauthenticated invocations`.
+Security is handled through the connection string, which includes a username and password.
+8. Warning: Before clicking "Create," expand the "Container, Networking, Security" panel located above the Create button.
+Ensure that the container port is set to 8080 (which is the default as of writing this).
+9. Click "Create"

+> Note: If you understand the implications and associated costs, you can make additional changes to suit your needs.
+>
+> Important: Your Docker image is now publicly exposed.
+It is highly recommended to delete the image from the public repository as soon as the Cloud Run service is up and running.
+Alternatively, you can use Google's Container Registry or Artifact Registry for better security instead of a public Docker Hub.

 ## ToDo